-The National Anti-Corruption Bureau of Ukraine is a central executive agency with a special status responsible for preventing, detecting, terminating, investigating, and disclosing corruption and other criminal offences within its jurisdiction, as well as preventing the commission of new ones.
+The National Anti-Corruption Bureau of Ukraine is a central executive agency with a special status responsible for preventing, detecting, terminating, investigating, and disclosing corruption and other criminal offenses within its jurisdiction.

 On 14 October 2014 Verkhovna Rada of Ukraine adopted the Law “On the National Anti-Corruption Bureau of Ukraine”.